This post may contain affiliate links.

 How to Create a Virtual Assistant Website (Without Spending Thousands of Dollars!)

-I’m going to recommend that you set up all the technical stuff through Siteground, because they make it incredibly easy, they’re budget-friendly and their customer service is second to none.
+I’m going to recommend that you set up all the technical stuff through Bluehost, because they make it incredibly easy, they’re budget-friendly and their customer service is second to none.

-I’ve written the guide as a step-by-step tutorial that you’ll follow with Siteground open in another window, so click here to go to Siteground (the link will open in a new window) and follow along below.
+I’ve written the guide as a step-by-step tutorial that you’ll follow with Bluehost open in another window, so click here to go to Bluehost (the link will open in a new window) and follow along below.

-The first thing you’re going to need to do is to register a domain name.
+Now you’ll need a domain name.
 Your domain name is the web address that you’ll be sending people to, so mine is: TheMillionDollarMama.com.
+The good news is, you get a free domain name with your Bluehost account!

 As a virtual assistant, you could easily go with your own name if you’d like, or you can choose a business name – it’s totally up to you.
 The one thing I would recommend is trying to go with a DOT COM domain and to avoid using dashes or numbers in your domain name, to make it easier for people to remember.